-- You will no longer be allowed to use BIMM University premises - You may be liable for any outstanding fees for the year (please see the Terms and Conditions for more details)
+- You will no longer be allowed to use BIMM University premises - You may be liable for any outstanding fees for the year (please see the Terms and Conditions for more details) - You will not receive a degree qualification, but may be able to claim a lower-level exit award if you have previously completed one or two years of study successfully and you do not owe the University any outstanding fees

-- You will not receive a degree qualification, but may be able to claim a lower-level exit award if you have previously completed one or two years of study successfully and you do not owe the University any outstanding fees - (For international students only) we will be required by law to inform the relevant immigration authorities that you are no longer a student.
+- BIMM A university for the creative industries - For international students only we will be required by law to inform the relevant immigration authorities that you are no longer a student.
 This will likely result in your student visa being revoked.